28 January, 2020 By: Tatum Stafford

 With its sealed and signposted roads, relatively short travelling distances and picturesque coastal driving routes, there’s no better way to explore this diverse region than with a good old-fashioned road trip.
-If you're after a longer trip (once regional borders reopen), check out our top five road trips up north.
+If you're after a longer trip, check out our top five road trips up north.

 Here are five of our favourite road trips down south.

 1. Perth to Pemberton and Margaret River

 |When to visit||All year round, or August to November for wildflower season|